Palace sign Townsend and sell Gayle to Newcastle

 PARIS The Paris bid to host the 2024 Olympics suffered an untimely setback on Friday when a French soldier wounded a man armed with a machete as he tried to enter the Louvre museum.

-LONDON Crystal Palace and Newcastle United traded players on Friday, with winger Andros Townsend moving to London for 13 million pounds ($17.3 million) and striker Dwight Gayle joining the recently relegated club for 10 million pounds.
+LONDON Crystal Palace and Newcastle United traded players on Friday, with winger Andros Townesend moving to London for £13 million (13.00 million pounds) and striker Dwight Gayle joining the recently relegated club for £10 million (10.00 million pounds).

-Palace also announced the signing of French goalkeeper Steve Mandanda on a free transfer from Olympique Marseille.

-Townsend, who just missed out on inclusion in England's 23-man squad for Euro 2016, has signed a five-year deal at Selhurst Park, the London club said.
+Townsend, who only just missed out on inclusion in England's 23-man squad for Euro 2016, has signed a five-year deal at Selhurst Park, the London club confirmed.

-The 25-year-old former Tottenham Hotspur winger only signed for Newcastle last January in a bid to secure regular first-team football and save the club from relegation from the Premier League.
+The 25-year-old former Tottenham Hospur winger only signed for Newcastle last January in a bid to secure regular first-team football and save the club from relegation from the Premier League.

 Townsend scored four goals in his 13 appearances at St James' Park.